airplanepartsguy/AviationQualityControlApp/old_notes.md

    - Complex drawings with many paths may cause performance issues on older devices
    - Text annotations have limited styling options currently

-3. **Barcode Scanning**:
+3. **Barcode Scanning in Low Light**:
-   - Some barcode formats may not be recognized reliably
-   - Low-light conditions can affect scanning accuracy
+   - Low-light conditions can still affect scanning accuracy
+   - Some reflective surfaces may cause scanning issues

 ## Next Steps

-1. **Optimize Drawing Performance**:
+1. **Further Camera Optimizations**:
+   - Optimize camera settings for better performance in various lighting conditions
-   - Implement a more efficient rendering system for complex drawings
+   - Implement a flash control button for low-light environments
-   - Add the ability to select and modify existing drawings

-2. **Enhance PDF Generation**:
-   - Add options for PDF templates with company branding
+   - Add a zoom capability for scanning small barcodes

+2. **Enhance Batch Management**:
-   - Implement PDF compression for faster sharing
+   - Implement batch merging for combining related records
-   - Add support for including metadata like inspection date, inspector name, etc.
+   - Add batch tagging for better organization

-3. **Improve Barcode Scanning**:
+   - Improve the batch preview interface

+3. **Sync Status UI Integration**:
+   - Move the sync status panel from a floating overlay to an integrated component in the Dashboard
-   - Add support for more barcode formats
+   - Add visual indicators for sync progress and status
+   - Implement retry mechanisms for failed syncs

+4. **ERP Integration**:
+   - Prepare for future Salesforce integration using n8n
-   - Implement a guided scanning interface with visual feedback
+   - Implement user-friendly batch renaming with confirmation dialogs
-   - Add the ability to scan multiple barcodes in sequence

-4. **Data Synchronization**:
-   - Implement offline-first data storage with background sync
+   - Add data validation to ensure compatibility with ERP systems
-   - Add conflict resolution for cases where the same record is modified on multiple devices

-5. **User Experience Improvements**:
-   - Add onboarding tutorials for new users
+5. **Performance Optimizations**:
+   - Reduce app loading times and camera initialization delays
+   - Optimize memory usage for handling large batches of photos
-   - Implement user preferences for default settings
+   - Implement better caching strategies for frequently accessed data
-   - Add accessibility features for users with disabilities

 ## Dependencies and APIs

+- **Expo Camera**: Used for photo capture and barcode scanning with the latest API implementation
+- **Expo Haptics**: Used for providing tactile feedback to users during scanning and photo capture
+- **Expo Image Manipulator**: Used for image processing and optimization
+- **Expo FileSystem**: Used for file operations like copying and deleting
 - **Expo Print**: Used for generating PDFs from HTML content
 - **Expo Sharing**: Used for sharing generated PDFs
-- **Expo FileSystem**: Used for file operations like copying and deleting
-- **Expo Camera**: Used for photo capture and barcode scanning
 - **React Navigation**: Used for screen navigation
-- **Expo Image Manipulator**: Used for image processing before PDF generation
+- **React Native Safe Area Context**: Used for handling safe areas on different devices

 ## Testing Recommendations